 Tissues can contain multiple cell populations that may have distinct mitochondrial subtypes.
-Mitochondria undergo dynamic fission and fusion cycles, and can exist in multiple stages and sizes which may be altered by a range of factor the isolation of mitochondria (often achieved through differential centrifugation) can therefore yield a subsample of the mitochondrial types present in a tissue, depending on isolation protocols utilized (e.g., centrifugation speed).
+Mitochondria undergo dynamic fission and fusion cycles, and can exist in multiple stages and sizes that may be altered by a range of factors.
+The isolation of mitochondria (often achieved through differential centrifugation) can therefore yield a subsample of the mitochondrial types present in a tissue, depending on the isolation protocols utilized (e.g., centrifugation speed).
 This possible bias should be taken into account when planning experiments using isolated mitochondria.
 Different sizes of mitochondria are enriched at specific centrifugation speeds, which can be used strategically for isolation of mitochondrial subpopulations.

-Part of the mitochondrial content of a tissue is lost ring preparation of isolated mitochondria.
-The fraction of mitochondria in the isolate expressed as mitochondrial recovery.
-At a high mitochondrial recovery the sample of isolated mitochondria is more representative of the total mitochondrial population than in preparations characterized by low recovery.
-Determination of the mitochondrial recovery and yield is based on measurement of the concentration of a mitochondrial marker in the tissue homogenate, $C{mtE,thom}$, which simultaneously provides information on the specific mitochondrial density in the sample.
+Part of the mitochondrial content of a tissue is lost during preparation of isolated mitochondria.
+The fraction of isolated mitochondria obtained from a tissue sample is expressed as mitochondrial recovery.
+At a high mitochondrial recovery the fraction of isolated mitochondria is more representative of the total mitochondrial population than in preparations characterized by low recovery.
+Determination of the mitochondrial recovery and yield is based on measurement of the concentration of a mitochondrial marker in the stock of isolated mitochondria, $C{mtE,stock}$, and crude tissue homogenate, $C{mtE,thom}$, which simultaneously provides information on the specific mitochondrial density in the sample, D{mtE} (Table 4).

 Normalization is a problematic subject; it is essential to consider the question of the study.
-If the study aims at comparing tissue performance-such as the effects of a treatment on a specific tissue, then normalization can be successful, using tissue mass or protein content, for example.
-However, if the aim is to find differences on mitochondrial function independent of mitochondrial density (Table 4), then normalization to a mitochondrial marker is imperative (Fig. 7).
+If the study aims at comparing tissue performance-such as the effects of a treatment on a specific tissue, then normalization for tissue mass or protein content is appropriate.
+However, if the aim is to find differences on mitochondrial function independent of mitochondrial density (Table 4), then normalization to a mitochondrial marker is imperative (Figure 7).
 One cannot assume that quantitative changes in various markers-such as mitochondrial proteins-necessarily occur in parallel with one another.
 It should be established that the marker chosen is not selectively altered by the performed treatment.
 In conclusion, the normalization must reflect the question under investigation to reach a satisfying answer.
 On the other hand, the goal of comparing results across projects and institutions requires standardization on normalization for entry into a databank.

-Fig. 7.
-Structure-function analysis of performance of an organism, organ or tissue, or a cell (sample entity, X).
+Figure 7.
+Structure-function analysis of performance of an organism, organ or tissue, or a cell (sample entity, X)

 O2 flow, $I{O_2/X}$, is the product of performance per functional element (element function, mitochondria-specific flux), element density (mitochondrial density, D{mtE}), and size of entity X (mass, M_X).
-(A) Structured analysis: performance is the product of mitochondrial function (mt-specific flux) and structure (functional elements; D{mtE} times mass of X).
+(A) Structured analysis: performance is the product of mitochondrial function (mtspecific flux) and structure (functional elements; D{mtE} times mass of X).
 (B) Unstructured analysis: performance is the product of entity mass-specific flux, $J{O_2/MX} = I{O_2/X}/M_X = I{O_2/MX}$ [mol·s-1·kg-1] and size of entity, expressed as mass of X; $M_X = m_X \cdot N_X^{-1}$ [kg·x-1].
 See Table 4 for further explanation of quantities and units.
 Modified from Gnaiger (2014).